ucb-eecs251b/sp24-labs/lab4b/README.md

 > Identify at least 3 differences.
 Would the LEF you generated allow P&R
 > tools to place your DFF into a `unithd` site?
 > If not, why not?
 What might we need to change when generating the abstract?
-> Hint: compare the size in your generated LEF to the size declared by the PDK lib,
+> Hint: compare the size in your generated LEF to the size declared by the PDK LEF,
 > and think about what might cause the difference.
 >
 >